MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 ###### 1.9.1 General guidance

-Notifications provided through WNS or MPNS are considered product content and are subject to all Microsoft Edge Add-ons store developer policies.
+Notifications provided through WNS or MPNS are considered product content, and are subject to all developer policies for the Microsoft Edge Add-ons store.

 ###### 1.9.2 Ownership of notifications